 455 kHz Balance adjusts the sensitivity of the 455 kHz beam.
 Increasing the sensitivity will display additional weak returns and decreasing the sensitivity will display fewer weak returns.
 A QuadraBeamTM transducer must be attached to the 700 SeriesTM Fishing System.
-The 455 kHz Balance menu choice is only available when User Mode is set to Advanced (see Setup Menu Tab: User Mode).
+The 455 kHz Balance menu choice is available when Transducer Select is set to QuadraBeamTM (see Sonar Menu Tab: Transducer Select) and User Mode is set to Advanced (see Setup Menu Tab: User Mode).